0xkrt26/skills-github-pages/index.md

 ---
-title: Welcome to my math blog!
+title: Welcome to my blog!
 ---

 The math behind why encryption works — and why it sometimes doesn't.